sap-tutorials/Tutorials/tutorials/hana-clients-golang/hana-clients-golang.md

     go mod init "SAP/go-hdb/driver"
     go mod tidy
     ```

     ![createModule](createModule.png)

+    The contents of the HANA Client folder is not writeable so you may need to change the permissions on the driver folder or copy files to a new location.

 ### Create a Go application that queries an SAP HANA database

 1. In a shell, create a folder named `go`, enter the newly created directory, and open a file named `goQuery.go` in an editor.

     ```Shell (Microsoft Windows)